Building the AI-First Bank: A Strategic Guide

 L2 agents execute multi-step, rule-governed business processes.
 They decompose tasks, orchestrate workflows across systems, and automate structured operations while operating under human supervision and regulatory controls.

 Consider compliance documentation.
-Writing suspicious activity reports (SARs), regulatory memos, and audit summaries traditionally requires manual effort and creates consistency problems.
+Writing suspicious activity reports (SARs), regulatory memos, and audit summaries traditionally requires manual effort and often results in inconsistent structure, language, and supporting rationale across similar cases.

-L2 agents automate classification, extraction, summarization, and drafting while enforcing compliance standards.
-EY’s Document Intelligence Platform demonstrates this capability at scale: reducing document review time by 90%, cutting costs by 80%, and improving accuracy by 25%.12
+L2 agents automate classification, extraction, and drafting at scale—applying consistent compliance rules across cases.
+EY’s Document Intelligence Platform demonstrates this capability in practice, reducing document review time by 90%, cutting costs by 80%, and improving accuracy by 25%.12

-The key distinction from L1: these agents don’t just provide recommendations—they generate final work products and execute regulated processes within defined guardrails.
+The key distinction from L1: these agents don’t just provide recommendations—they generate draft work products and advance regulated workflows within defined guardrails.

 L3 – Complex Decisioning Agents (Fully Autonomous)